The-Powerpuff-Rangers/sync-fit/README.md

 [Biswa](https://github.com/2002Bishwajeet) - For him, it was his first time creating such an extensive Flutter App with multiple modules and AI integration.
 He worked on UI and connecting the backend with the frontend.

+[Harsh](https://github.com/harshsH-28) - For him, working with docker was a first time experience and he had quite a bit difficulty integrating FitBit API in NodeJs.
+Along with Biswa he connected the backend with frontend.

+[Khushiyant](https://github.com/Khushiyant) - He worked on designing the UI in Figma and that it was his first time using the software.
+He also dockerised the application which was a difficult task as he had to compose two backends.

-[Vidhu](https://github.com/Kranium2002) - He worked on the YOGA AI model, the UI of the app.
-Using movenet was a new challenge for him.
+[Vidhu](https://github.com/Kranium2002) - He worked on the YOGA AI model and using movenet was a new challenge for him.
 Making the model compatible with NodeJs and resolving errors was also a challenging task.

 ## Accomplishments that we're proud of?